cornell-cup/cs-reminibot/README.md

 hardware to the software and GUI.
 BaseStation runs on `cs-reminibot/basestation/base_station_interface.py` and is a simple web application that runs on HTTP.

-To run the BaseStation, run the following line in your terminal from the root directory of this repo.
+To run the BaseStation, run the following lines to navigate to the root directory of this repo and start the BaseStation.

 ```
 cd cs-reminibot